Welcome to LING 100: Foundations of Linguistics

 In the event of a University-wide emergency, the course may be subject to changes.
 Exigent circumstances may require alternative delivery methods, class materials, and interactions with the instructor and/or classmates.
 In addition, there may be revisions to grading policies and the Calendar, including assignments and their due dates.

-To register with PSUAlert, a service designed to alert the Penn State community when situations arise that affect the ability of a campus to function normally, please go to https://psualert.psu.edu/.
+To register with PSUAlert, a service designed to alert the Penn State community when situations arise that affect the ability of a campus to function normally, please go to the PSU Alert website at https://psualert.psu.edu/.
 Subscribers can receive alerts by text message to cell phones, and also can elect to have alerts sent to an email address.

 Syllabus Subject to Change